enkidevs/curriculum/java/fundamentals/intro-to-java/why-should-i-learn-java.md

 2. The **basic concepts are relatively easy to understand**.

-3. It's **static typed**, meaning that **the code can't be built before solving the errors**.
-Even though the stricter environment doesn't necessarily mean a better one, it allows beginners to stick to less overwhelming rules.
+3. It's **statically typed**, meaning that **the code can't be built before solving the errors**.
+Even though the stricter environment doesn't necessarily mean a better one, it allows developers to catch bugs early on.

 4. Once you create your program, you can run it on any machine.
 This principle is called **"write once, run anywhere"**(WORA).
 We'll explain this in the next insight.